 Lizzy Lind af Hageby, Emma Goldman and August Strindberg

-A century has passed since the death of the Swedish author, dramatist, and painter August Strindberg (1849–1912).
+It is now a century since the death of the Swedish author, dramatist, and painter August Strindberg (1849–1912).
 Strindberg festivals in Europe, the USA and other countries celebrate the playwright, and in his home country he is praised as a literary genius – the number one modernist of the Swedish language.

 In Strindberg’s time women lacked full citizenship in the laws of European countries, while the emancipation of women was, in general, regarded as an extreme standpoint.
 Nevertheless, the struggle of the women’s movement for the right to higher education, the right to all work sectors, and the suffrage, showed more vitality than ever.